* Traditional Construction Heritage Award Winner *

-Straw bale structures typically have a “truth window,” a small framed area left unplastered in order to see the straw.
+As with most straw bale structures, this home has a “truth window,” a small framed area left unplastered in order to see the straw.

-Large, open basement space is perfect for the office of New Prairie Construction.
+The large, open basement space is perfect for the office of New Prairie Construction.
 The floor is stained concrete.
 The dog is Henry.
+We love him.

 CCnet and the University of Illinois’ Office of Public Engagement produced a short video tour of the home with an interview of Julie Birdwell, co-owner (with Jill Mulder) of New Prairie.
 You can watch below.